ketch/sage2ipython/README.md

 - All code blocks are assumed to be Python code blocks.
 - Output is simply deleted.
 - Everything else is put in Markdown cells.
-- Double backslashes are handled properly only if you have the development version of IPython.
-Otherwise, you should convert them to quadruple backslashes.